About the Connections program

 Nope!
 We are excited to offer three different types of partnerships because they allow us to work with many organizations in different capacities.
 The type of partnership that works for one organization may not be a good fit for another.
 Each of the three partnership types comes with many fantastic benefits.

-Yes, all organizations must apply, even those that are current Connections partners.
+Yes, all organizations must apply, even those that were previously Connections partners.

 We partner with organizations focused on Seattle and the surrounding areas.
 Eligible partners include service-based nonprofit organizations, advocacy groups or community centers that support members of marginalized communities including but not limited to: low-income families; communities of color; immigrant and refugee communities; people with disabilities; the deaf community; people who are blind; families or individuals experiencing homelessness; and others.